MicrosoftDocs/cpp-docs/docs/c-language/abort-function-c.md

 **ANSI 4.10.4.1** The behavior of the **abort** function with regard to open and temporary files

 The **abort** function does not close files that are open or temporary.
 It does not flush stream buffers.
-It terminates execution of a program abnormally.
-It’s defined in ‘stdlib.h’ header and is prototyped below

-    void abort(void);
+For more information, see [abort](../c-runtime-library/reference/abort.md).

 ## See Also